harmreduction/tedi_guidelines/README.md

  Based on the current version of the TEDI guidelines, the FAIR-compliant minimal standard will provide an organization with the core information needed for a Drug-Checking service to be able to start working and set up their tools for data collection and sharing.

-3. Defining Standard's Expansions TEDI-**Xp** that are context-specific:
+3. Defining TEDI's Standard Expansions -**Xp** that are context-specific:

-    - Testing method Xps.
-Expansion for the data collection according to the performed testing method
+    - Testing methods Xps, expansions for the data collection according to the performed testing method
-    - Type of service Xps.
-Expansion for the data collection according to the type of service (consumption room, festival setting, street outreach)
+    - Types of service Xps, expansions for the data collection according to the type of service (consumption room, festival setting, street outreach)

+4. Developing data collection tools implementing the TEDI standards.

+    - A prototipe tool using the TEDI schema is under development at: https://github.com/ViewsOnDrugs/deliberar_db

+5. Involve existing and future drug-checking services to take part of the development of the standards and data collection tools.

 ## Sources: